arunr-inji/llmemory-meter/README.md

 ## Contributing

 We welcome contributions!
 Areas where help is needed:
-- Real API implementations for Mem0, OpenAI Memory
-- Additional memory tools (MemGPT, Zep, LangMem)
+- Additional memory tools (LangMem, custom implementations)
-- New benchmark scenarios
+- New benchmark scenarios and datasets
-- Memory quality evaluation metrics
+- Enhanced memory quality evaluation metrics
+- Statistical analysis and visualization features
+- Performance optimization and caching

 ## License